11 Need to Pick a Drone?

 In late 2023, the NDAA of 2024 introduced new regulations that prohibit the use of Federal Funds for any drone manufactured in China.
 Unfortunately, there aren’t a lot of good options right now, but there are a couple worthy of investment for larger grants and contracts.

 WingtraOne Gen II - The Wingtra is a unique tail-sitter VTOL, capable of up to an hour of flight time and can cover some serious ground despite its small size.
 Consider this drone if you need something that can take off in a tight space, but still need to cover a lot of ground.
-NDAA848 compliant and BlueSUAS versions available.
+NDAA848 compliant versions available.

 eBee X - The eBee series are small foam delta-wing drones that has been around for some time.
 In addition to being NDAA 848 compliant, they are also Class 3 compliant for operations over people.
 If you’re operating in big areas with plenty of room, these are a good option.
 Unfortunately, the eBee basic packages start at $11,000 without a payload, which may run an additional $4,000 to $10,000 depending on your needs.